AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2023-09-28-managedmodels.md

 ```

 Essentially:
-- Attaches the `@NSManaged` to properties, as required by CoreData.
+- Attaches setters and getters to properties, which hit the actual CoreData
+  storage.
 - Generates the `_$entity` static variable, which holds the
   [`NSEntityDescription`](https://developer.apple.com/documentation/coredata/nsentitydescription)
   related to the model.